Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 The course is an ADL stand alone certificate, and does not form part of the RHS syllabus.
 However, if you are thinking about undertaking RHS levels 2 and 3 courses and feel you don’t have enough horticultural knowledge/experience, then Horticulture – Learn The Basics online, will help you develop the confidence to progress to an RHS qualification.

 This certificate is awarded by ADL, and endorsed by TQUK (Training Qualifications, UK), an OFQUAL awarding body.

 Understanding our plants and how their relationship to their location, growing practices and the environment is an area which brings huge joy to horticulturalists, gardeners and botanists, whether they are growing plants for personal or commercial use.

 This course has been designed to give you a good introduction to many of the principles of good horticultural practice.
 You will learn, or add to your existing knowledge about plants, how they work, why they do well, or not in some cases.

 You will be able to understand and relate to your site, the plants you can effectively grow there and really get to know about horticulture as a subject.

-Whether you are looking to expand your knowledge so you can work more effectively in your own site, or obtain a good overview of the subject before deciding which areas you would like to study further, this course will provide a great introduction, whilst also challenging and pushing you to find out more should you wish.
+Whether you are looking to expand your knowledge so you can work more effectively in your own site, or obtain a good overview of the subject before deciding which areas you would like to study further, such as RHS Levels 2 and 3, this course will provide a great introduction, whilst also challenging and pushing you to find out more should you wish.

-Horticulture – The Basics, includes the study of:
+Horticulture – Learn The Basics, includes the study of: